Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 My course will not only give you a solid foundation of digital marketing knowledge and tech skills – it will also give you loads of insider tips and direct job leads from my own network.

 I can’t usually take on any new clients of my own, and that’s why I need more unicorn VAs in my network!
-I need smart go-getters that I can connect with all of these business owners who are reaching out to me.
+I need smart go-getters who I can connect with all of these business owners who are reaching out to me.

 Or, are you just starting to explore the idea of working online as a virtual assistant and aren’t quite ready to dive right in?

-Then you might want to start in my FB group – the Unicorn Digital Marketing Assistant Lab .
+Then you might want to start in my FB group – the Unicorn Digital Marketing Assistant Lab.

 This is a great place to dip into the online space whether you’re brand new to the idea of working from home, or trying to build your virtual assistant biz.

-Inside the group you can also connect with plenty of online business owners and other work-from-home VAs who are building their new success stories.
+Inside the group, you can also connect with plenty of online business owners and other work-from-home VAs who are building their new success stories.

 Or maybe you’re already hustling as a successful virtual assistant and just need more opportunities to find those high-level jobs and opportunities?

-The insider networking with other working freelancers and virtual assistants is a golden opportunity.
+Insider networking with other working freelancers and virtual assistants is a golden opportunity.